franciscaconcha/franciscaconcha.github.io/outreach.md

 ## Primer Fotón
 Since June 2015 I run a blog in Spanish called <a href="http://primerfoton.cl" target="_blank">Primer Fotón</a>, which in English means First Photon.
 I cover the subjects of astronomy and computer science and it is aimed to the general public, focusing on simple explanations of phenomena and scientific developments.
 Primer Fotón is part of <a href="http://redlcc.org" target="_blank">Red Latinoamericana de Cultura Científica</a>, Latinamerican Network of Scientific Culture, a plataform for latin american bloggers working on science outreach.
 Since October 2016 I am also part of the directory of the Network.
-I have also been developing a <a href="http://us.ivoox.com/es/podcast-podcast-primer-foton_sq_f1255983_1.html" target="_blank">Primer Fotón podcast</a>, where I comment some of my articles in different episodes.
+I have also been developing a <a href="http://us.ivoox.com/es/podcast-podcast-primer-foton_sq_f1255983_1.html" target="_blank">Primer Fotón podcast</a>, where I comment different astronomical news.
 <br>
 <br>